Ang Lee: 1994–2012: Breakthrough and acclaim

+Lee was chosen to be president of the jury for the 2009 Venice Film Festival.
 Lee's next film after 2009's Taking Woodstock was Life of Pi, which was adapted from the novel of the same name written by Yann Martel.
 The story was a retrospective first-person narrative from Pi, a then 16-year-old boy from India, who is the only human to survive the sinking of a freighter on the way from India to Canada.
 He finds himself on a lifeboat with an orangutan, a hyena, a wounded zebra and a Bengal tiger.
 During this unlikely journey, young Pi questions his belief in God and the meaning of life.
-The novel was once considered impossible to make into a movie, but Lee persuaded 20th Century Fox to invest $120 million and heavily relied on 3D special effects in post-production.
+The novel was once considered impossible to make into a movie, but Lee persuaded 20th Century Fox to invest $120 million and relied heavily on 3D special effects in post-production.
 Unlike most other sci-fi precedents, Lee explores the artistic horizon of applying 3D effects and pushes the boundary of how this technology can serve the movie's artistic vision.
 The movie made its commercial premiere during Thanksgiving weekend of 2012 in the US and worldwide, and became a critical and box office success.
 In January 2013, Life of Pi earned 11 Academy Award nominations, including Best Picture, Best Director, Best Adapted Screenplay and Best Visual Effects.
 He went on to win the Academy Award for Best Director.

+2013–present: Career fluctuations

 In 2013, he was selected as a member of the main competition jury at the 2013 Cannes Film Festival.

-Directing for television

 In March 2013, it was announced that Lee would direct a television pilot for the drama series Tyrant, created by Gideon Raff and developed by Howard Gordon and Craig Wright.
 Production was scheduled for the summer of 2013 for the FX series.
 However, Lee decided to quit the project to take a break from his hectic schedule.

-Billy Lynn's Long Halftime Walk

-Lee next directed Billy Lynn's Long Halftime Walk based on the novel of the same name.
+Lee next directed the war drama Billy Lynn's Long Halftime Walk based on the novel of the same name.
 It was his first film since winning the Oscar for Best Director for Life of Pi.
-The film was released in November 2016, and received a mixed response from audiences and critics alike and was a box office failure.
+The film starred Joe Alwyn, Kristen Stewart, Vin Diesel, Steve Martin, and Chris Tucker.
+The film is a satire on United States involvement in Iraq, with the story of a soldier whose PTSD is triggered at a Texan football game.
+It was distributed by Sony Pictures Releasing and was released in November 2016.
+It premiered at the New York Film Festival and received a mixed response from audiences and critics alike and was a box office failure.
+Many critics criticized its high frame rate.
+Peter Bradshaw of The Guardian described the film as having "neither topical immediacy nor any real historical perspective and, burdened with pedantic and predictable flashbacks, it finally leads nowhere interesting at all."